laurentmackay/CPM_RD_matlab/README.md

 ```
 D(X)=D(Y)=D(Z)=1
 ```
+## Deploying Models
+A model specified in the file `model_file` can be used in simulations by first calling `deploy_model('model_file')`.
+This will interpret the model specified in `model_file` and pass it along to simulation-dependent functions that will generate appropriate files necessary for running simulations.
+These files are stored in a directory called `_model_file` and that directory is temporarily added to the MATLAB-path.

+Only one model can be deployed at a time, and `deploy_model` will take care of modifying the MATLAB-path when you switch between models.

+Moreover, `deploy_model` will also check if the model specification file has been updated since it was last deployed, and will only run the model through the interpreter when changes have been made.
+This behaviour can be overridden by passing a second boolean argument `true` or `1` to `deploy_model`.
+## Simulations
+Upon deploying a model, it

 # Units
 Model specification is unit-agnostic and it is up to a specific simulation to interpret the numerical values specified by the user apprpriately.